Alcaro/bridges/arlib/sandbox/README.txt

 - Create a new, clean environment block the old one contains various items considered private or otherwise unnecessary, such as $SSH_AUTH_SOCK, $LANG and $HOME
 - execveat(emulator)
+    everything before this (including after PR_SET_SECCOMP) is considered trusted code;
+      we know it will execute correctly, or notice the failure and terminate everything afterwards is considered untrusted; it may misbehave arbitrarily

 Emulator